owtysm/owtysm/README.md

 ## contact
 💜 You're welcome to contact me.

-I am not talkative, but I `respect diversity`, I won't attack you because of your interests.
+I am not talkative, but I respect diversity, I won't attack you because of your interests.

 - I use ![Discord logo](https://i.imgur.com/BvvyqHK.png)**Discord**, and my handle is `owtysm`